Biomarqueurs du Vieillissement : Décryptage Complet pour Mieux Vieillir

 These “zombie cells” accumulate with age, maintain chronic inflammation, weaken neighboring cells and accelerate tissue degradation [15].

-📌 Telomeres and the epigenetic clock allow us to know at what rate our cells are approaching this state.
+📌 Telomeres and the epigenetic clock allow us to know at what rate our cells approach this state.

-Epigenetics refers to the set of chemical marks that regulate the expression of our genes—in other words, decide which genes are turned on or off—without changing the DNA sequence.
-As we age, these marks follow predictable patterns, which can be measured using specialized tests: this is called the epigenetic clock.
+Epigenetics refers to the set of chemical markers that regulate the expression of our genes—in other words, that decide which genes are activated or silenced—without altering the DNA sequence.
+With age, these markers follow predictable patterns, which can be measured using specialized tests: this is what is known as the epigenetic clock.

 These expressions are ordered by marks placed on the DNA or on the proteins that surround it (histones).
 The best known is DNA methylation.

 👉 Every day, our lifestyle (diet, stress, toxins, sleep, activity) can add, remove, or modify these marks.
-It's like writing and erasing annotations in the margins of a book.
+It's like writing and erasing notes in the margin of a book.

 Researchers have discovered that certain DNA methylation patterns follow a regular evolution with age.
-By measuring them, it is possible to estimate our biological age, sometimes with greater precision than telomeres [16].
+By measuring them, it is possible to estimate our biological age, sometimes with greater accuracy than telomeres [16].

-Unlike chronological age, this clock is adjustable: it can move faster or slower depending on our habits.
-An anti-inflammatory diet, exercise, quality sleep, or stress management can slow down this clock, while smoking, a sedentary lifestyle, or chronic stress can speed it up.
+Unlike chronological age, this clock is adjustable: it can run faster or slower depending on our habits.
+An anti-inflammatory diet, physical exercise, quality sleep or stress management can slow down this clock, while smoking, a sedentary lifestyle or chronic stress accelerate it.

-👉 It is today one of the most promising tools for monitoring the real impact of our lifestyle choices on aging.
+👉 Today, it is one of the most promising tools for tracking the real impact of our lifestyle choices on aging.

 The good news is that these biomarkers are dynamic:

-• Regular physical activity and quality sleep slow down the shortening of telomeres.
+• Regular physical activity and quality sleep slow down telomere shortening.

 • A diet rich in polyphenols (olive oil, green tea, red fruits) and omega-3 supports their protection.